 The Common Times committee designs, plans, edits, and publishes the newsletter with residents and staff providing the content for each issue.

 The University Commons Dining Program is considered a Critical Program for the Community.
 It is funded by a combination of a Budget Line Item and “charge back” of a fixed fee for meal participation by the residents.
-The committee is responsible for working with WCC and/or other food vendors to assure that residents are offered nutritious meals as often as twice a week through much of the year, while providing a pleasant dining experience that supports resident socialization.
+The committee is responsible for working with food vendors to assure that residents are offered nutritious meals through much of the year, while providing a pleasant dining experience that supports resident socialization.
 The Dining Committee is made up of resident community volunteers with a Chair appointed by the Board.

-The committee insures accurate dining billing information is available and meets with WCC staff on a regular basis to assure mutual understanding of dining program issues.
+The committee insures accurate dining billing information is available and meets with selected food vendors on a regular basis to assure mutual understanding of dining program issues.
 It gathers information and feedback from residents about dining policies and procedures, monitors the quality of the dining service and works closely with dining staff.